anomaly/lab-tf-linode/README.md

 - API Keys
 - Database secrets
 - Security seeds for the application
-- Cycle secrets and distribute it to
+- Cycle secrets and distribute it to the applications

 # License
 Content of this repository are licensed under the Apache 2.0 license.